MylesScholz/OBP-Script/README.md

-# Oregon Bee Project Data Retrieval and Formatting Script
+# Oregon Bee Project Data Pipeline Script

 ## **Summary**
-These scripts retrieve observation data from iNaturalist.org and reformat it for printing bee specimen labels.
+These scripts retrieve observation records from iNaturalist.org, reformat them, and create bee specimen labels from them.

-There are three main processes:
+There are two ways to run the scripts:
+1. **Full Pipeline Mode** - the program runs the full process sequentially:
-1. Pulling and formatting data from iNaturalist.org
+   1. Pulling data from iNaturalist.org
+   2. Formatting the data
-2. Merging and indexing formatted data
+   3. Merging the data with an existing dataset and indexing it
-3. Making sheets of labels from formatted data
+   4. Creating labels from the data (optional)
+2. **Labels Only Mode** - the program creates labels from a given formatted dataset
+   * This option exists because creating labels is time-consuming, so the user may wish to run it as a separate process.

-These processes can be run by executing (double-clicking) iNaturalist_Process.bat, Merge_Process.bat, or Labels_Process.bat, respectively.
+These processes can be run by executing (double-clicking) Full_Process.bat or Labels_Process.bat, respectively.
+See the corresponding sections below for details.

 ## **Installation**
 These scripts depend on a several pieces of third-party software to function.
 For developers' convenience, there is a list in OBP-Script/config/dependencies.txt.
 This section will provide instructions on how to install each in order on a Windows computer.